Familiarization of basic Linux Commands-useradd, userdel , groupadd, groupdel, passwd

 useradd- adding new users

-command in Linux is used to create new user accounts.
+The useradd command in Linux is used to create new user accounts.
 It is a low-level utility that provides options for configuring user properties such as home directories, shell access, user groups, and more.

 Syntax